Wedding Videography – Tips on how to plan a wedding

 Shooting a wedding as a single shooter

 I shoot 99% of my wedding as a single shooter.
-These tips are based on what I do to plan and shoot a wedding.
-I’m a preparation guy and believe that it’s all in the detail.
+These tips are what I do to plan and shoot a wedding.
+I’m a preparation guy and believe that it’s all in detail.
 Leave nothing to chance!
 Shooting alone can be a challenge – it’s all in how you prepare for the day that makes the difference.

 Should I meet the couple before the wedding?